 Monitoring the ecological values will be a core component of the marine parks MER program.
 For the purposes of the baseline reports, ecological values are summarised according to 5 habitat types and 4 species groups (Figure 5).
 The habitat types in the conceptual model (reef, seagrass, sand, mangrove and saltmarsh, Figure 6) are based on the benthic features that were used in the design process of the marine parks network.
 The pelagic ecosystem was not considered as a separate habitat.
 The species groups (sharks, marine mammals, seabirds and shorebirds) are iconic and relatively mobile species.
-The ecological values of the 5 habitat types and 4 species groups are well documented (Edgar 2001, Turner et al. 2006, Connolly and Lee 2007, Bailey et al. 2012a), including in the NIGMP (DENR 2010, Bailey et al. 2012b).
-Additional information on the ecological values of the NIGMP is provided by a series of atlas maps (DEWNR 2015b).
+The ecological values of the 5 habitat types and 4 species groups are well documented (Edgar 2001, Turner et al. 2006, Connolly and Lee 2007, Bailey et al. 2012a), including in the GIGMP (DENR 2010, Bailey et al. 2012b).
+Additional information on the ecological values of the GIGMP is provided by a series of atlas maps (DEWNR 2015b).

 The following sections summarise the available baseline information on the 9 ecological values.
 This report provides an inventory of the available information and examples of the current state of knowledge and historical trends prior to 2015.
 The emphasis of this section is on the nature and scale (temporal and spatial) of information and indicators that may be used in the MER program.
 Of particular interest is information that has been collected inside and outside SZs because they are expected to result in changes to the ecological and socio-economic values (Bailey et al. 2012a).
+In the case of the GIGMP, there are no SZs, only a HPZ.
 In some cases there are time series of data available, while in other cases there are data collected from a single point in time but which could potentially be resampled in the future.

 In developing a comprehensive, adequate and representative system of marine parks, habitats were used as key surrogates for broader biodiversity.
 Consideration was given to benthic habitat type and extent as well as shoreline habitat type and length (DEH 2009).
-About 2 per cent of the benthic habitats of the NIGMP have been mapped at a broad scale (1:100,000) using satellite imagery (DEWNR 2015c, Edyvane 1999a, b, Figure 6).
-This mapping is all within the North Neptune Islands SZ, accounting for about 11 percent of that zone.
-The majority (98 per cent) of the subtidal habitats in the NIGMP are not mapped.
+About 15 per cent of the benthic habitats of the GIGMP have been mapped at a broad scale (1:100,000) using satellite imagery (DEWNR 2015c, Edyvane 1999a, b, Figure 6).
+The majority (85 per cent) of the subtidal habitats in the GIGMP are not mapped.
 Each of the mapping techniques delivers a different type of estimate of 'spatial extent' and this will influence the ability to detect any potential change from the baseline condition.

 Figure 6.
-Benthic habitats of the Neptune Islands Group (Ron and Valerie Taylor) Marine Park based on fine and broad scale mapping.
+Benthic habitats of the Gambier Islands Group Marine Park based on fine and broad scale mapping.
 Source: DEWNR (2015c), Edyvane (1999a, b).